-The cinema legend that is Jean-Luc Godard returns to the Cannes Film Festival for its 71st edition with The Image Book, a visual palimpsest of ideas and a muttering meditation on the world as the octogenarian finds it today.
+The cinema legend that is Jean-Luc Godard returns to UK screens for one night only (2 December) with The Image Book, a visual palimpsest of ideas and a muttering meditation on the world as the octogenarian finds it today.

 As the old saying goes, there’s a lot that’s new and interesting in Godard’s The Image Book.
 Unfortunately, what is new isn’t interesting and what’s interesting ain’t new.
 For years a TV show has run on RAI 3 in Italy called Blob.
 The show splices together raw footage of current events with tacky game shows, old black and white movies.
 The wit is to find the connection, the counterpoint that reveals a truth about both things, or provokes the viewer with a jarring contrast.
 It’s been going since 1989 and generally last about fifteen minutes.
 Godard’s film last almost an hour and a half.

 Split into chapters, each honing in on a theme: remakes, the law, the Arab world.
 There are splices of music with a quote-athon from philosophers you might or might not recognise – they’re not identified.
 Footage from old movies play – a western, a tops and tails dance film, The Lady from Shanghai, Young Lincoln and Citizen Kane to name a very few – or news clips, or raw footage of terrorist atrocities, or state-backed atrocities, executions and what have you.
 There’s a whole section that seems to be about trains: another smattering of clips about the sea and then we’re off to the Middle East to learn about Arab culture.